desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 ### AllOperators
 Lists all operators that can access all of the owner's tokens.
 This message has the following parameters:
 * `owner`: Address of the owner to be queried.
-* `include_expired`: the trigger to filter out expired approvals, unset or false will exclude expired approvals;
+* `include_expired`: Trigger to filter out expired approvals, unset or false will exclude expired approvals;
-* `start_after`: position in address where tokens start after;
+* `start_after`: Position in address where tokens start after;
 * `limit`: Limitation to list the number of operators, if unset would be 10 and the maximum is 100.

 Here an example of the message to query the operators of the given owner: